 At the end of the reporting period, the Automotive Division's intangible assets were virtually on a level with the 2019 balance sheet date.
 Property, plant and equipment declined because of exchange rate factors and depreciation in excess of additions.
-Noncurrent assets declined by a total of 0.2% compared with the end of 2019.
+Noncurrent assets declined by a total of 0.2%

 Current assets increased by 16.9%.
 As a result of downscaled production in response to the pandemic, the inventories included in this item were slightly lower.
 Current other receivables and financial assets were higher than at the end of 2019.
-The Automotive Division reported a \in 15.6 billion increase in securities and cash and cash equivalents to \in 48.8 billion.
+The Automotive Division reported a $\leq$ 15.6 billion increase in securities and cash and cash equivalents to $\leq$ 48.8 billion.